 However, the Board of Directors, under the watchful eye of the Investment Committee and our previous moderator, Fr.
-Jack Alexander SJ, determined in the recent past that a major growing question had to be answered.
+Jack Alexander SJ, determined that a major growing question had to be answered.

 There would come a time when the “Body” would begin a pattern of population decline as the membership’s mortality becomes evident.
 This led to the question, “What can we do to ensure the continuance of the program when the “Body” no longer exists?”

-To ensure that the original principals and guidelines that have been established continue in perpetuity, a legal document "The Last Man Standing" has been created.
+To ensure that the original principals and guidelines that have been established continue in perpetuity, a legal document "The Last Man Standing" was created under the direction of Board member Ralph Mascia 71'.
 After a year of thoughtful introspection and assistance from a team of attorneys and accountants, the document now stands in place to guide future curators of the Endowment.